Lastimoso/beaconable/README.md

 - object (and an alias with the name of your model, i.e user): the instance of your object after changes.
 - object_was (and an alias with the name of your model, i.e. user_was): the instance of your object as it was before your changes
 - field_changed?(:field_name) : It allows you to check if a specific field was modified.
+- any_field_changed?(:field_name, :other_field_name) : It allows you to check if any of multiple fields was modified.
 - new_entry? : Returns true if the item saved is new

 ### Rails Generator